-Shopping at privately owned electronics store may give you some negotiating wiggle room – more so than Best Buy.
-But ask any way. if you pay cash (as talked about above), you can so often get a discount.
+Shopping at a privately owned electronics store may give you some negotiating wiggle room – more so than Best Buy.
+But ask anyway.
+You can often get a discount if you pay cash (as discussed above).

 Sometimes they say no. But ask anyway.

 The difference in the cost of some store brand items compared to the regular-priced national brand can be surprising.

 For example, according to Instacart, Aldi’s organic ketchup is $1.85 for 20 ounces.
 Heinz organic ketchup is $3.19 for 14 ounces.
 That’s a pretty big difference.